We have a wide range of volunteering projects avialable. Click below to find out more.

 It doesn’t matter whether you are male or female, arts or science degree, or whether you’ve got any experience in active listening – all we look for is commitment and enthusiasm for providing the service.

-Volunteer recruitment takes place at the end of spring term and training week generally occurs in week 0 of the autumn term, ready for the new academic year.
-Volunteers will receive training on first aid, active listening, conflict management, use of CCTV and radio and drug and alcohol awareness.
-There is also a lot of support systems in place to help volunteers.
+Volunteer recruitment takes place at the end of spring term and training occurs in week 0 of the autumn term, ready for the new academic year.
+Volunteers will receive training on first aid (either First Aid at Work or Emergency First Aid at Work), active listening, conflict management, drug and alcohol awareness, rape and domestic violence, effective communication, and homelessness.
+There are numerous support systems in place to help volunteers.

 Volunteers will need to obtain a DBS certificate and complete an online safeguarding children tutorial.
-Our sessions will run every other week and will be 2 hours long.
-In 2016 OpenMinds won a Love York Award for best volunteering project, this is something that we'd like to take forward into the next year, hopefully winning more accolades in the future.
+This process will be explained in detail during the training sessions.
+Our sessions will run every other week on Monday evenings and will be no longer than 2 hours.

 SKIP HYMS is a branch of the national charity sends students out to volunteer in Tanzania every summer.
 We work alongside MYODA, a non governmental organisation to improve awareness of children's disability, increase local knowledge of HIV/AIDS and improve access to healthcare and education to all children in the area.
 Students have the opportunity to teach in a nursery, secondary schools and at HIV and disability seminars in the community.